Improved Approximation Algorithms for the Expanding Search Problem: Hardness of Approximation

-This entire process can be repeated for each other copy of $G$ until the obtained expanding search sequence is structured.
-Computing the ratios and performing the swaps of the subsequences takes time polynomial in the length of the sequence and, hence, this procedure is polynomial. \end{proof}
+We repeat this process for each copy of~$G$ until the obtained expanding search sequence is structured.
+Computing the ratios and performing the swaps of the subsequences takes time polynomial in the length of the sequence; hence, this procedure has a polynomial running time. \end{proof}

-With \Cref{lem:ah-structured} at hand, we will assume from now on that $\sigma_\alg$ is structured and that it visits the $k$ copies of $G$ in the order $G_1,\dots,G_k$.
-Next, we define the algorithm $\alg$ that uses the $\beta$-approximation algorithm for the expanding search problem to obtain a solution for the original \textsc{ST}(1,2) instance $I$.
+With \Cref{lem:ah-structured} at hand, we will assume from now on that~$\sigma_\alg$ is structured and that it visits the~$k$ copies of~$G$ in the order~$G_1,\dots,G_k$.
+Next, we define the algorithm~$\alg$ that uses the~$\beta$-approximation algorithm for the expanding search problem to obtain a solution for the original \textsc{ST}(1,2) instance~$I$.